sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

 Edge Walker searches real-time market data for options strangles with minimal breakeven spread.
 Its asynchronous python and C++ modules pull and model all US stock option chains in about 30 seconds.
+Edge Walker gets its data with the [Polygon.io API](https://polygon.io/).

 ## For those without options trading experience